 Pyramid is not typically a destination peak, but it should be.
-Pyramid is up over 4000’ in elevation and boasts to many the best views in the Adirondacks.
-But because it is so close to Gothics it cannot be delineated as a 46er High Peak.
+Pyramid is up over 4000’ in elevation and boasts to many the best views in the Adirondacks, but because it is so close to Gothics it cannot be delineated as a 46er High Peak.
 The placement of this bald little summit couldn’t have been any better.
-It’s nestled in the valley of Sawteeth and Gothics with the open views of the steeps cliffs of the Great Range, breathtaking.
+It’s nestled in the valley of Sawteeth and Gothics with the open views of the steeps cliffs of the Great Range.

 This is a 6.6 mile hike, one way, along a mixture of terrain, with very steep sections.
 This approach is on the private property of the Adirondack Mountain Reserve (AMR) where dogs are absolutely prohibited in this game preserve.